maroofmf/imageProcessing/HW4/README.md

     * Plotting accuracy vs translational invariances on testing data.

 * cnn_p5:
-Upda
+    * Training and testing LeNet-5 for translational invariance.

 ## Guidelines for running the code:

 * This code uses torch.
 Make sure you have installed the latest version
  of torch on your machine.
 * The input data (mnist test and train) must be contained in the source
   folder.
 * To compile and start training just type: